notACXYZ/SpaceMy-Forever/README.md

 Get a recaptcha priv/pub key from https://www.google.com/recaptcha/admin

 ```
-import the sql file into phpmyadmin/whatever
+import the sql file into into your database
 sudo service apache2 start
 ```